jhpyle/docassemble/_docs/development.md

 users have access to customer support while using the interview?
 Should someone be staffed with [observing] users as they use the application in order to figure out why users are getting stuck?
-Is testing a process that is started shortly before the interview goes live, or integrated into the development process from the beginning?
+Is "testing" a process that is started shortly before the interview goes live, or is "testing" integrated into the development process from the beginning?
 How intensive should the testing be?
 Should the testing process be informal ("try it out, click around, see if it breaks") or formal ("Try scenario A to completion, then scenario B to completion")?
 Should a process of continuous quality improvement be followed, in which information is collected from user surveys or customer service requests and used as the basis for improvements?
 Should [metrics] be collected and reviewed?
 Should team meetings be held to brainstorm improvements?
 Should testing be conducted every time a new version is published?
 Should this testing process test new features only, or also test features that used to work without a problem?
 After an interview goes live, should a subject matter expert review it periodically to make sure the logic is not out of date?
 Should the interview be tested in some way every day to make sure the site hasn't crashed without sending a notification?

 Lastly, how can **technology** assist the people who implement these processes?
 It is important to view technology for quality assurance